codaxy/cxjs/packages/babel-plugin-transform-cx-imports/README.md

     ["transform-cx-imports", { useSrc: true }]
 ]
 ```
-Note that if using src files, your babel/webpack configuration should whitelist `cx-core` path.
+Note that if using src files, your babel/webpack configuration should whitelist `cx` path.

 Optionally, if you want to include .scss files, use: